Best 40 UX/UI Books Free & Paid Versions

 8. The Fable of the User-Centred Designer by David Travis.

-A small novel for few hours of reading that tells a story about a young guy that aims to become a skilled specialist in User-centered design.
+A small novel for a few hours of reading that tells a story about a young guy that aims to become a skilled specialist in User-centered design.
 It feels like an adventure but gives a lot of wisdom and advice from experienced masters of design.
 Many different stories are told and the main character finds a lot of answers on his way.
+Sounds interesting, right?
+Don’t waste your time and get one of the best UI books.

 9. Mental Models in Human-Computer Interactions.
 John M. Carroll and Judith Reitman Olson.